 Are you a student or the parent of student at a Ohio school, college, or university facing a school-related issue or concern?
 Attorney Joseph D. Lento and the Lento Law Firm can help.
 The world of academia is unique, and the Lento Law Firm has unparalleled national experience bringing its problem-solving approach and fighting spirit to address school-related injustice.
-Attorney Lento and his Firm have helped countless students and families at the school level and in court in Ohio and across the United States.
+Attorney Lento and his Firm have helped countless students and families in Ohio and across the United States at the school level and in court.
 Please click on the following links for more information.
 Please also see our expanded list of school practice areas.

 - Title IX Defense